Possession of Marijuana in Tarrant County

 Can you get your marijuana charge expunged?

-This may be one of the most important questions you ask your attorney.
+This may be one of the most important questions to ask your attorney.
 The answer should be, “it depends.”
 If the case is handled properly, and if you get one of the outcomes that allow for expunction you should be able to get an expunction assuming you have no other violations during the statute of limitations period.
 Some outcomes like DPP and other diversion programs also offer paths to an expunction of the charge from your record.

 What is the Statute of Limitations for Marijuana Charges?